schavez100/schavez100.github.io/Game_Critique.md

 <h2><i>Year Released:</i> 2013</h2>

 <h2><i>Synopsis:</i></h2>
 <p>Sneak around the map avoiding guards to complete the objective.
-Use items that are given throughout the level to assist</p>
+Use items that are given throughout the level to assist with taking care of the guards.</p>

 <h2>Aspects of the game that you think should be tested:</h2>